Pension Funds, Types, Top 10

-Pension funds are corporate investment pools that pay for employee retirement commitments.
-Employees and employers contribute into the fund.
-The managers invest these contributions conservatively so as not to lose the principal but still beat inflation.
+Pension funds are investment pools that pay for employee retirement commitments.
+Funds are paid for by either employees, employers, or both.
+Corporations and all levels of government provide pensions.
+The fund managers invest these contributions conservatively.
+They must avoid losing the principal but still beat inflation.

-Companies assume the funds will return 7-8 percent annually.
+Employers assume the funds will return 7 to 8 percent annually.
 That's their historical average.
-Actual returns are only 6-7 percent.
-That means companies aren't contributing enough for future payouts.
-(Source: "Many Unhappy Returns," The Economist , September 12, 2015.)
+Actual returns are only 6 to 7 percent.
+As a result, most employers aren't contributing enough for future payouts.

 In the 1980s, corporations found that it was more advantageous for them to switch to defined contribution plans.
-As a result, fewer and fewer employees are covered by pensions.
+As a result, fewer and fewer employees are covered by these guaranteed payouts.
 Government plans, including Social Security, stayed with defined benefit plans.
-But the payouts aren't enough to cover a decent standard of living.
+But many of their payouts aren't enough to cover a decent standard of living.

 Pension funds were decimated by the 2008 financial crisis.
 Since then, many managers increased their holding of bonds to lower risk.
 By 2014, many of the largest funds held a greater percentage of fixed income than they did of stocks and other riskier assets.
 That year, the 50 largest defined benefit plans in the S&P 500 held $947.7 billion in total assets.
 Of that, 41 percent were in bonds and only 37 percent were in stocks.